maprdhm/SPACiSS/README.md

 ## Features
 - Heterogeneous crowds in shared spaces for simulation and prediction of 100 pedestrians in real time.
 - Individuals and groups walking using social force model, with various social relationships
-- Renault Zoé AV model, controlled from within the simulation or by external ROS controllers.
+- Prius AV model (from https://github.com/osrf/car_demo/tree/master/prius_description), controlled from within the simulation or by external ROS controllers.
 - Pedestrians reactions to the AV
 - 3 shared space environments (business area, campus, citer center) and 8 scenarios for each env. ready to test AV navigation algorithms
 - Sensors simulation (point clouds in AV frame for people and walls)